leeds-maths-pgr/leeds-maths-pgr.github.io/content/pure/index.md

 ### Mon 29 Apr 2024

-*Speaker:* Hope Duncan.

-*Title:* An introduction to large cardinals.
+Hope Duncan, *An introduction to large cardinals.*

 *Abstract:* Large cardinals are an important aspect of modern set theory, allowing us to expand our understanding of infinite cardinals, and providing a rich hierarchy with applications in many areas of mathematics.
 We will provide the necessary background to understand what large cardinals are, look at the assumptions needed to produce a wordly cardinal, and show that this is independent from ZFC.
 We will then look at the applications of Large Cardinals within set theory and beyond.